SriKrishna134/LicensePlateDetector-/README.md

 - **Machine Learning AI**:

-- Build the model to predict license plate number of the vehicle, it uses numpy, matplotlib, easyocr, etc.
+- Build the model to predict license plate number of the vehicle, it uses numpy, matplotlib, easyocr, etc type tech.